-Camp provided experiences for my daughter that no other place could.
-Hope went horseback riding, swimming, on boat rides, and even zipped around on a motorcycle.
-She was in her absolute glory at Camp, and as a family, we looked forward to it because we knew how much she loved it and loved having Sherri accompany her every summer.
-Hope attended Camp up until her health started to deteriorate and it became too difficult for her to go.
+As I often share, Camp provided experiences for my daughter that no other place could.
+She was in her absolute glory at Camp.
+Hope continued to attend Camp until her health started to deteriorate and it became too difficult for her to go.
 The decision to stop sending Hope was a very difficult one.
+Sadly, Hope passed away in 2006 at the age of 21.

 Sincerely,